 - Go to a check cashing place to get a card in person.
 The second solution is to go to a store that carries the Insight Card and get it in person.
 I haven’t tried to get the card in person, so if anyone is ever successful in doing that, let me know.
 From what folks have told me, it seems like the best places to find these cards in person are at payday loan and check cashing places.

 - Order a card over the phone.
 The third is to call Insight directly and order a card over the phone.
 There is a phone number in the comments that folks have used with success.
 The important thing to do here is, if you call them, make sure you confirm that they put you in the “Pay As You Go” Plan.
 Seriously, hassle them over and over to make sure that they put you in that plan.
 Otherwise, you’ll end up getting put in some monthly fee plan and then you’ll have to call them to get them to switch it.

 If you follow my steps, you’ll be able to get yourself $5,000 earning 5% interest in an FDIC insured savings account.

 If there are two people in your household, you’ll be able to put away another $5,000 more, for a total of $10,000 earning 5% guaranteed interest.

-Continue to open up as many Insight Cards as you can for each person, plus open up every Netspend card you can, and a household could put away as much as $50,000 earning 5% guaranteed interest.
+Continue to open up as many Insight Cards as you can for each person, plus open up every Netspend card you can, and a household can put away as much as $50,000 earning 5% guaranteed interest.

 Your cash doesn’t have to earn just 1% interest.
 Follow these steps and you can increase the yield on your cash savings to a point where you won’t be worried about holding your money in cash.